wolfSSL/wolfTPM/wrapper/CSharp/README.md

 This directory contains the CSharp wrapper for the TPM 2.0 API wrapper API.

-Once you have created the simulator, you can should build wolfssl as described in the README.md in the root of this repo.
+Once you have created the simulator, you can build wolfssl as described in the README.md in the root of this repo.
 Then you can build wolfTPM:

 ## Windows